cysouw/diathesis/text/c01_introduction.md

 d.  ^* Ich breche ein Loch.
 :::

-Third, there is a large class of lexeme-specific prepositional phrases that I will call ~~governed prepositions~~, like *arbeiten an* 'to work on' [@Next a].
-These prepositional phrases are not obligatorily present [@Next b].
+Third, there is a large class of lexeme-specific prepositional phrases that I will call ~~governed prepositions~~, like *arbeiten an* 'to work on' [@next a].
+These prepositional phrases are not obligatorily present [@next b].
 The intuition behind governed prepositions is that these prepositions are lexically determined by the verb and often strongly grammaticalised both semantically and structurally.
-Semantically, the preposition *an* with the verb *arbeiten* 'to work' [@Next a] is strongly bleached with none of its local 'touching' meaning remaining.
-Syntactically, the prepositional phrase in *arbeiten an* can be filled with a complement clause of the form *daran, dass …* [@Next c].
+Semantically, the preposition *an* with the verb *arbeiten* 'to work' [@next a] is strongly bleached with none of its local 'touching' meaning remaining.
+Syntactically, the prepositional phrase in *arbeiten an* can be filled with a complement clause of the form *daran, dass …* [@next c].
 This syntactic criterion will be used as the main characteristic to identify governed prepositions.
 Various exceptions and stipulations to this criterion are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 :::ex
 a.
 Ich arbeite an meinem Buch.